pitt-miskov-zivanov-lab/VIOLIN/docs/formatting.rst

-Formatting (:py:mod:`VIOLIN.formatting`)
+Formatting (:py:mod:`violin.formatting`)
 ========================================

 This page details the formatting functions of VIOLIN, used during model and reading input.

 The formatting step is important, as it: